MokshaSri/nyb/README.md

-# upta
+# NYB
-Whatchu upto?
-A lil app to passively keep in touch with your friends/partner
+A Bingo app to keep track of your goals.